Zhangywh/PE-DBO/README.md

 # PE-DBO

-The code for the paper "High-Dimensional Dueling Optimization with Preference Embedding".
+The code for the paper "High-Dimensional Dueling Optimization with Preference Embedding", published in AAAI 2023.
+The appendix of this paper is attached to the `main.pdf` in the main folder.

 ## Requirements